SplitBN/SYSEngine/README.md

 ```

 ## Shading
 While shading the library into your plugin’s JAR file is possible, it is not recommended in most cases.
-This is because some cross-plugin features that rely on dynamically loaded classes or plugin-to-plugin interactions might not work as expected when shaded (e.g, ConfigMappers, CommandArguments etc...).
+This is because some cross-plugin features that rely on dynamically loaded classes or plugin-to-plugin interactions might not work as expected when shaded (e.g., ConfigMappers, CommandArguments etc...).

 # Documentation
 ## ConfigLib
 The library's intention is to be intuitive and easy to use while not restricting any functionality you might want to achieve.
 The library offers deep functionalities such as `ConfigMappers` and annotations such as:
-- `@Field(path)` - Decalres a field in the config, and if the parameter is left empty it will generate a path from the field name.
+- `@Field(path)` - Declares a field in the config, and if the parameter is left empty it will generate a path from the field name.
 - `@Section(path)` - Declares a section in the config and if the parameter is left empty it will go back to the root section.
 - `@FieldComment(comments...)` - Sets comments above the field.
 - `@SectionComment(comments...)` - Sets comments above the section.